HASHSTACS-admin/STACS-SDK/README.md

 `TxHistoryReqBO` |` TxHistoryRespBO` | `WalletConnector.getTxHistoryForWalletAndOrCurrency`

 ### Not covered in the SDK
-Key management is not part of the SDK.
-For production use, it is encouraged that you use a KMS to manage the private keys used for signing and encrypting.
+Keys are managed independently in this SDK and the encryption used is ECDSA.
-This does not include deployment of nodes for a STACS network.
+This SDK does not include deployment of nodes for a STACS network.
 This SDK version also does not cover the deployment of new or updated smart contracts to a STACS network.

 ## 3. Pre-requisites